Samrajel/Azure-HoneyPot-SocLab/README.md

 ## TL;DR

-I exposed an Azure VM as an RDP honeypot and collected **re**al world security events.
+I exposed an Azure VM as an RDP honeypot and collected real world security events.

 Said guide had a beautiful map that placed attacker IP's into world map but I found out that the geoip list provided was incorrect and had conflicting duplicates.
 I changed the watchlist with KQL's built-in `geo_info_from_ip_address()`, verified attributions against RDAP registry data, and built a Sentinel analytics rule to catch